Skip to Content

 About PeakDistrict.org

-Hey, I’m Alex; I grew up in the nearby Staffordshire countryside, spending loads of time in the Peaks, a place that’s always been close to my heart.
+Hey, I’m Alex; I grew up in the nearby Staffordshire countryside, spending loads of time in the Peaks, my go-to place to relax and enjoy nature.

 I took over PeakDistrict.org to help share information about this gorgeous bit of the countryside with you!